 The Social Area is available as a seating area for lunch when space is available.
-Please note that the area may sometimes be booked for teaching and other purposes.
+Please note that the area may sometimes be booked for events.
 Please use this area to eat lunch and do not eat in the teaching rooms and library on the lower ground floor.